§ 58-56-2. Definitions.

 c.
 An insurer that is licensed under Articles 1 through 67 of this Chapter or that is acting as an insurer with respect to a policy lawfully issued and delivered by it and pursuant to the laws of a state in which the insurer is licensed to write insurance.

 d.
-An agent or broker who is licensed by the Commissioner to sell life or health insurance and whose activities are limited exclusively to the sale of insurance.
+An insurance producer who is licensed by the Commissioner to sell life or accident and health or sickness insurance and whose activities are limited exclusively to the sale of insurance.

 e.
 A creditor on behalf of its debtors with respect to insurance covering a debt between the creditor and its debtors.